VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 ### 1. Compute related products using webshop products

-To compute related products using our API you need to invoke this command:
+To compute related products using our API you need to send the following request:

 ```bash
 curl --location --request POST 'https://api.visualsearch.wien/similar_compute' \